Packages and Modules

 Using pipenv

-is a tool that aims to bring the best of all packaging worlds (bundled, unbundled, and virtualized) to the Python world.
-It automatically creates and manages a virtual environment for your projects, as well as a Pipfile
+pipenv is a tool that aims to bring the best of all packaging worlds (bundled, unbundled, and virtualized) to the Python world.
+It automatically creates and manages a virtual environment for your projects, as well as a Pipfile to manage dependencies.

 pip install pipenv